Reaching for the Stars with Hexagon

 Advanced measurement equipment is the key to unlocking the mysteries of the universe

 Created in 1995, the Centre de Recherche Astrophysique de Lyon (CRAL) is a fundamental research laboratory for major observatories that focuses on astrophysics and instrument development.
-Teams of opticians, mechanics, project managers, scientific computational scientists and electronic engineers at CRAL are building spectrographs to equip large research telescopes around the world.
+Teams of opticians, mechanics, project managers, computational scientists and electronic engineers at CRAL are building spectrographs to equip large research telescopes around the world.
 The centre operates under three supervisory bodies: the University of Lyon; the National Centre for Scientific Research (CNRS); and the Ecole Normale Supérieure (ENS) de Lyon.

 When an astrophysics researcher wants to explore a distant galaxy, discover the chemical composition of galaxies or find exoplanets, a simple telescope is typically no longer enough: we must add a “smart eye” to it.
 To detect, for example, light from young galaxies, the characteristic lines of the hydrogen atom need to be isolated, which requires a spectrograph that can disperse light into its component wavelengths for further analysis.